qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 The :guilabel:`Label Toolbar` provides some tools to manipulate |labeling|
 :ref:`label <vector_labels_tab>` or |diagram| :ref:`diagram <sec_diagram>`
-properties but only if the corresponding data-defined option is indicated.
+properties, but only if the corresponding data-defined option is indicated.

 .. _figure_labels_tools: